 He has undertaken gambling research in the ANU School of Sociology, where he contributed to estimates of problem gambling expenditure shares.
 In 2011-12, he was a research associate at the Menzies School of Health Research in Darwin, where he worked on an ARC Linkage project entitled "Gambling-related harm in Northern Australia: A GIS-based spatiotemporal analysis of venue catchments."
 He holds a Bachelor of Arts / Bachelor of Science (Honours) from The ANU.

 At the Fenner School, Markham’s primary PhD supervisor is Senior Lecturer Bruce Doran.
 He also works closely with Associate Professor Martin Young from the Centre for Gambling Education and Research at Southern Cross University.

 Electronic gaming machines or ‘poker machines’ have wide-ranging social and health impacts that are often felt in highly local contexts.
 Yet most academic research on poker machines to date has taken place at national or state scales, ignoring the importance of local geographic context.
 My thesis aims to mitigate these shortcomings by applying geographic information systems techniques such as trade area analysis and small area modelling to better understand the distribution of gambling-related harms.
 In addition, my thesis develops methods for modelling the local impacts of poker machines that can be used to increase the transparency of evidence-based licensing and regulatory decisions.
 Finally, by drawing on survey and administrative data, my research makes the case for the use of player loss data in gambling research and licensing.

 Markham, F., Young, M., & Doran, B. (2016).
 The relationship between player losses and gambling-related harm: evidence from nationally representative cross-sectional surveys in four countries.
-Addiction, 111(2), 320–330. http://doi.org/10.1111/add.13178
+Addiction, 1–11. doi:10.1111/add.13178

 Markham, F., & Doran, B. (2015).
 Equity, discrimination and remote policy: Investigating the centralization of remote service delivery in the Northern Territory.
-Applied Geography, 58, 105–115. http://doi.org/10.1016/j.apgeog.2015.01.020
+Applied Geography, 58, 105–115. doi:10.1016/j.apgeog.2015.01.020

 Markham, F. (2015).
 Book review: Qualitative Research in Gambling: Exploring the Production and Consumption of Risk.
-Urban Studies, 52(6), 1194–1197. http://doi.org/10.1177/0042098015572088
+Urban Studies, 52(6), 1194–1197. doi: 10.1177/0042098015572088

 Young, M., & Markham, F. (2015).
 Beyond disclosure: gambling research, political economy, and incremental reform.
-International Gambling Studies, 15(1), 6–9. http://doi.org/10.1080/14459795.2014.995201
+International Gambling Studies, 15(1), 6–9. doi:10.1080/14459795.2014.995201

 Young, M., Markham, F., Reis, A.C., & Higham, J.E.S.
 (2015).
 Flights of fantasy: A reformulation of the flyers’ dilemma.
-Annals of Tourism Research, 54, 1–15. http://doi.org/10.1016/j.annals.2015.05.015
+Annals of Tourism Research, 54, 1–15. doi:10.1016/j.annals.2015.05.015

 Markham, F., Young, M., & Doran, B. (2014).
 Gambling expenditure predicts harm: evidence from a venue-level study.
-Addiction, 109(9), 1509–1516. http://doi.org/10.1111/add.12595
+Addiction, 109(9), 1509–1516. doi:10.1111/add.12595

-Markham, F., Doran, B., & Young, M. (2014).
-Estimating gambling venue catchments for impact assessment using a calibrated gravity model.
-International Journal of Geographical Information Science, 28(2), 326-342. http://doi.org/10.1080/13658816.2013.838770
+Markham, F., Doran, B. and Young, M. (2014) Estimating gambling venue catchments for impact assessment using a calibrated gravity model.
+International Journal of Geographic Information Science, 28(2): 326-342. doi:10.1080/13658816.2013.838770

 Markham, F., Doran, B., & Young, M. (2014).
 The Spatial Extents of Casino Catchments in Australia.
-Growth and Change, 45(1), 60–78. http://doi.org/10.1111/grow.12032
+Growth and Change, 45(1), 60–78. doi:10.1111/grow.12032

 Young, M., & Markham, F. (2014).
 Boozing and losing: The relationships between alcohol and gambling.
 Australasian Epidemiologist, 21(2), 25–27.

-Young, M., Doran, B., & Markham, F. (2013).
-Gambling Spaces and the Racial Dialectics of Social Inclusion: A Case Study of a Remote Australian Casino.
-Geographical Research, 51(2), 192-203. http://doi.org/10.1111/j.1745-5871.2012.00787.x
+Young, M., Doran, B. & Markham, F. (2013).
+Gambling spaces and the racial dialectics of social inclusion: A case study of a remote Australian casino.
+Geographical Research, 51(2), pp. 192-203, doi:10.1111/j.1745-5871.2012.00787.x

 Young, M., Markham, F., & Doran, B. (2013).
 Gambling spaces and the paradox of Aboriginal social inclusion.
 In R. Craven, A. Dillon, & N. Parbury (Eds.), In Black and White: Australians All at the Crossroads (pp. 275–286).
 Ballan, Victoria: Connor Court Publishing.

-Markham, F., Young, M., & Doran, B. (2012).
-The relationship between alcohol consumption, gambling behaviour and problem gambling during a single visit to a gambling venue.
-Drug and Alcohol Review, 31(6), 770–777. http://doi.org/10.1111/j.1465-3362.2012.00430.x
+Markham, F., Young, M. & Doran, B. (2012) The relationship between alcohol consumption, gambling behaviour and problem gambling during a single visit to gambling venues.
+Drug & Alcohol Review, 31(6), pp. 770–777, doi:10.1111/j.1465-3362.2012.00430.x

-Young, M., Markham, F., & Doran, B. (2012).
+Young, M., Markham, F. & Doran, B. (2012).
 Placing bets: Gambling venues and the distribution of harm.
-Australian Geographer, 43(4), 425-444. http://doi.org/10.1080/00049182.2012.731302
+Australian Geographer, 43(4), pp. 425-444: doi:10.1080/00049182.2012.731302